-Summary of MHBP Consumer Option Benefits - 2020
+Summary of MHBP Consumer Option Benefits - 2021

 Do not rely on this chart alone.
+This is a summary.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
+Before making a final decision, please read this FEHB brochure.
 You can obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.MHBP.com.
-On this page we summarize specific expenses we cover; for more detail, look inside.

 If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form.

-In 2020, for each month you are eligible for the HSA, the Plan will deposit \$100 per month for a Self Only enrollment or \$200 per month for a Self Plus One or Self and Family enrollment to your HSA.
+In 2021, for each month you are eligible for the HSA, the Plan will deposit \$100 per month for a Self Only enrollment or \$200 per month for a Self Plus One or Self and Family enrollment to your HSA.
 If you are not eligible for an HSA, the Plan will establish an HRA for you.